ypinhsuan/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Tutor's Pet home folder.
+**A**: Download Tutor's Pet in the other computer.
+Overwrite the empty data file it creates with the file that contains data from your previous Tutor's Pet home folder.

 --------------------------------------------------------------------------------------------------------------------